 Second Step ❤️

 Lace the shoelaces through the top hole first as shown in the picture below.

 Third Step ❤️

 Go through the two holes that you left open as shown in the picture below.

 You are all set up!
-This simple method will make a tremendous difference in how your kids’ shoes FIT and FEEL, and you can even try this method in your own shoes to see how it feels and the difference it makes.
+This simple method will make a tremendous difference in how your kids’ shoes fit and feel by pushing your kids’ heels back and securing them against the back of the shoes.
+You can even try this method in your own shoes to see how it feels and the difference it makes.

 Now that you know how to tie shoes for kids with narrow feet, you can keep their feet and legs healthy by preventing foot injuries.

 Have you ever tried this shoe lacing technique before?
 Are you familiar with a good lacing technique for kids with narrow feet?
-Please share your thoughts and experiences below so we can all benefit from your experiences!
+Please share your thoughts and experiences below so other parents can benefit from them.